 CLICK TO ENLARGE

-Although Henoch-Schonlein purpura can affect anyone, it's most common in children and young adults.
-Henoch-Schonlein purpura usually improves on its own, but if the kidneys are affected, medical care is generally needed, as well as long-term follow-up to prevent more-serious problems.
+Although Henoch-Schonlein purpura can affect anyone, it's most common in children between the ages of 2 and 6.
+Henoch-Schonlein purpura usually improves on its own.
+Medical care is generally needed if the disorder affects the kidneys.

 - Henoch-Schonlein pupura.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://kidney.niddk.nih.gov/kudiseases/pubs/hsp.
 Accessed May 1, 2013.

 - Kliegman RM, et al. Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.mdconsult.com/das/book/body/208746819-6/0/1608/0.html.
 Accessed May 1, 2013.

 - AskMayoExpert.
 Henoch-Schonlein purpura.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - Dedeoglu F, et al. Clinical manifestations and diagnosis of Henoch-Schonlein purpura. http://www.uptodate.com/home.
 Accessed May 1, 2013.

 - Dedeoglu F, et al. Management of Henoch-Schonlein purpura. http://www.uptodate.com/home.
 Accessed May 1, 2013.